zipscene/rediz-lock/README.md

 readLock || writeLock options:
 - maxWaitTime : This is the maxiumum amount of time in seconds to wait until the shard is unlocked.
 If it is set to 0, and the shard is not available it will return the error, otherwise it will keep trying until it locks or times out.
 This will default is 30 ceconds.
 - lockTimout : This is the length of time in seconds before the lock expries.
 The default for this is 60 seconds.
-- resolveConflicts : This option can only be supplied to `writeLock()`.
-If this is set to true, the following behavior is enabled: If we attempt to acquire a write lock, but the write lock is already held by another process, we either immediately fail with a RESOURCE_LOCKED error or we wait for the lock, depending on a conflict resolution process.
+- resolveConflicts : __This option can only be supplied to `writeLock()`.__  If this is set to true, the following behavior is enabled: If we attempt to acquire a write lock, but the write lock is already held by another process, we either immediately fail with a RESOURCE_LOCKED error or we wait for the lock, depending on a conflict resolution process.
 The "winner" of the conflict resolution (the process that continues to wait for the lock) is randomly chosen (but the same "winner" will be chosen by both).
 Note that the process that already holds the lock will continue to hold it, even if it loses conflict resolution.
 It is allowed to run to completion and release the lock.
+Essentially, if this is set to true, it sometimes acts like `maxWaitTime` is set to 0 (essentially, randomly).

 ```js
 let Locker = require('rediz-locker');